Livebhau/LiveVA/README.md

 5. Drop the `.jar` file into your `.minecraft/mods` folder and launch the game!

 ---
 *Developed by LiveBhai.
-For support, suggestions, or bug reports, feel free to open an issue!*
+Built for the Hypixel Skyblock Community.*